GDS System: What Is It, Types, Major GDS Systems, How to Use and Choose

 GDS System: How They Work, Why We Need Them, and How to Choose Right

-To a non-expert’s eye, it would be hard to believe that travelling today would be way more challenging without Global Distributions Systems (GDS).
-Yet for airlines and travel agencies who have been using GDSs for over 30 years, these systems are an indispensable part of their daily business.
+For a non-expert, it would be hard to believe that travelling today could be way more challenging without Global Distribution Systems (GDS).
+Yet for airlines, travel agencies, tour operators, and other travel companies that have been using GDSs for over 30 years, these systems are an indispensable part of their daily operations.
 To understand how the travel industry moves, we need to understand how GDSs connect the world.
-That is exactly what we are going to do in this article.
-In addition, we’ll make a brief comparison of frontier GDSs and provide guidelines how to select the best GDS system to cater to your travel business.

 * This material was created in close collaboration with Yana Brilevskaya, Business Analyst at GP Travel Hub, who shed her expert light on the latest developments for the global distribution market.